 - Caribou live in Arctic regions in North America, Europe, and Asia.

 - The name Caribou comes from the Mi’Kmaq (a first nations people) word “qualipu” or “one who paws”.

-- Caribou herds can migrate as far as 5000 km in search of food and can be as great as 250,000 in number.
+- Caribou herds can migrate as far as 5000 km in search of food.

 - Caribou have unique physical adaptations for living in the harsh Arctic environment, such as the Nasoturbinal bone that allows cold air to be warmed before entering the lungs.

 - They are ruminants (cud-chewing animals).